reflog/toggle-readonly/README.md

-#Toggle file's read-only flag in Sublime Text 2
+#Toggle file's read-only flag in Sublime Text 2/3

-Basic plugin for [Sublime Text 2][1] that adds a "Toggle Readonly" command to the context menu.
+Basic plugin for [Sublime Text][1] that adds a "Toggle Readonly" command to the context menu.

 ##Install